 It then goes on to bemoan the off shoring of critical components as part of the project and the loss of manufacturing capability to the USA, and proposes some solutions in terms of tougher metrics, reviewing past outsourcing decisions, bringing critical components “home”, doing more to assess the risk factors of offshoring and a great innovation.
 It’s really a recipe for not doing offshoring.

-Leaving aside (1) the impossibility of a global organization with such a complex product making everything themselves, or even in one country, and (2) the fact that their major competitor Airbus is an entirely distributed organisation with the different national organisations making major components, the article doesn’t talk about the management challenges of successfully integrating external organizations into your supply chain, whether domestic or international.
+Leaving aside (1) the impossibility of a global organization with such a complex product making everything themselves, or even in one country, and (2) the fact that their major competitor Airbus is an entirely distributed organization with the different national organizations making major components, the article doesn’t talk about the management challenges of successfully integrating external organizations into your supply chain, whether domestic or international.

 It would be almost impossible NOT to outsource.